hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/RESPONSIBLE_AI_FAQ.md

 **Explanation and Improvements:**

-1. **Example `TinyPerson` Class:** Added a simple `TinyPerson` class to demonstrate test cases.
+1. **Example `TinyPerson` Class:** Added a simple `TinyPerson` class to demonStarte test cases.
 The original code didn't have any classes or functions for testing.

 2. **Example Fixtures:** Created `person_data` and `alice` fixtures to provide data for tests, making the tests more organized and reusable.